rrd4j/rrd4j/README.md

 Thanks to the [rrd4clj](https://github.com/maoe/rrd4clj) project Clojure now has a RRD API (using RRD4J).
 Check out their [examples](https://github.com/maoe/rrd4clj/blob/master/src/clj/rrd4clj/examples.clj).

-### Contributing to RRD4J
+### Contributing

-If you are interested in contributing to RRD4J, start by posting patches to issues that are important to you.
-Subscribe to the discussion group and introduce yourself.
+If you are interested in contributing to RRD4J, start by posting pull requests to issues that are important to you.
+Subscribe to the [discussion group](https://groups.google.com/forum/#!forum/rrd4j-discuss) and introduce yourself.

 If you can't contribute, please let us know about your RRD4J use case.
 Always good to hear your stories!